Mrs A Savage

-Each year students will be introduced to specialised scientific terms and units and will learn how to measure accurately, use laboratory equipment safely, interpret graphs and draw scientific diagrams.
+Each year students will be introduced to specialised scientific terms and units, and will learn how to measure accurately, use laboratory equipment safely, interpret graphs and draw scientific diagrams.
 Teaching is enriched with practical work and interactive lessons that allow students to apply their knowledge to the world around us.

 Key Stage 3:

-- Food Chains
+- Food chains and webs

-- Food Groups
+- Food groups

-- Digestive System
+- Digestive system

-- Investigations in fitness
+- Investigating fitness

-- Alcohol and Drugs
+- Darwin and Lamarck

 Key Stage 4:

-AQA GCSE Biology
+AQA GCSE Biology (8461)

 - Cell biology

 - Inheritance, variation and evolution

 Students should have a basic understanding of the following biological principles and be able to apply them in either paper:

 - The structure and functioning of cells and how they divide by mitosis and meiosis.
 Topic 1, Cell Biology.